devcontainers/spec/proposals/devcontainer-templates.md

 ### The `options` property

 The `options` property contains a map of option IDs and their related configuration settings.
 These `options` are used by the supporting tools to prompt the user to choose from different Template configuration options.
-The tools replaces the option ID with the selected value in the specified `replaceIn` files.
+The tools would replace the option ID with the selected value in the specified `replaceIn` files.
+This replacement would happen before dropping the `.devcontainer.json` (or `.devcontainer/devcontainer.json`) and other files (within the sub-directory of the Template) required to containerize your project.
 See [option resolution](#option-resolution) for more details.
 For example:

 ```json
 {